aesrael/serato-cue/README.md

 - The cliclick commands are used to click the beat jump button in Serato DJ Pro.
 These commands may not work if you have changed the default layout of the Serato DJ Pro interface.
 - Use this script at your own risk.
 Make sure to backup your tracks before running this script.

-## make script into keyboard shortcut
+## exec script from serato using keyboard shortcut

 see [guide here](https://apple.stackexchange.com/a/276839)